Basics of Mold

 Molds are part of the natural environment.
-Outdoors, fungi play a role in nature by breaking down dead organic matter such as fallen leaves and dead trees.
-But the growth of mold must be prevented in the interior.
-Fungi reproduce by means of tiny spores; spores are invisible to the naked eye and float in both outdoor and indoor air.
+Outdoors, and fungi play a role in nature by breaking down dead organic matter such as fallen leaves and dead trees.
+However, the growth of mold must be prevented in the interior.
+Fungi reproduce through tiny spores; spores are invisible to the naked eye and float in both outdoor and indoor air.
 Mold can start growing indoors when mold spores land on moist surfaces.
 There are many types of mold and none of them will grow without water and moisture.

 Moisture control is the key to mold control, so if there is a leak or spill inside, ACT FAST.
 If wet or damp materials or surfaces are dried within 24 to 48 hours of a leak or spill, mold will not grow in most cases.

 Clean and repair roof gutters regularly.